future1245/autosteg/README.md

 The script will attempt extraction using the wordlist, and notify you if the password is found.

 💡 Example Wordlist Format (wordlist.txt):

+123456
+password
+letmein
+secretpass
+admin123

+📄 License
+This project is licensed under the MIT License.

+🤝 Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you'd like to change.